 Estimated Cost of Transportation: $560 (5,600 miles at 35 mpg and $3.50 per gallon.
 We drive a hybrid sedan and usually get 37-40 mpg so this is a conservative estimate,)

-Estimated Cost of Lodging: $2,700 (I pad the costs a bit to help with budgeting but it comes out to about $130 per night for private, pet-friendly spaces with kitchens, real beds for everyone, wi-fi, usually a washing machine, and parking included.)
+: $2,700 (I pad the costs a bit to help with budgeting but it comes out to about $130 per night for private, pet-friendly spaces with kitchens, real beds for everyone, wi-fi, usually a washing machine, and parking included.)

 Estimated food costs: $1,000 (This assumes that we will mostly buy prepared food.
 With included breakfast and cooking for ourselves, we can bring this way down.)